 - Scheduled equipment maintenance and inspections.

-- Defined disaster recovery planning and data backup procedures.
+- Well protected data centres with defined disaster recovery planning and data backup procedures.

 Regulatory and legislative compliance